gaius-dev/gaius-docs/_source/index.md

 # Gaius Platform Introduction

-Gaius is an ultra-fast static site generator platform that was inspired by [Jekyll](https://jekyllrb.com/) and various blogging platforms that leveraged Jekyll (e.g. [Octopress](http://octopress.org/)).
+Gaius is an ultra-fast static site generation platform that was inspired by [Jekyll](https://jekyllrb.com/) and various blogging platforms that leveraged Jekyll (e.g. [Octopress](http://octopress.org/)).

 The Gaius platform consists of four main components:

-1. Gaius engine, which is responsible for taking source input data and transforming it to HTML.
+1. [Gaius engine](https://github.com/gaius-dev/gaius-engine/tree/main/src), which is responsible for taking source input data and transforming it to HTML.
-1. Gaius CLI, which is responsible for updating the Gaius engine, Github Actions workflows, and the CLI itself.
+1. [Gaius CLI wrapper](https://github.com/gaius-dev/gaius-engine/tree/main/cli), which is responsible for updating the Gaius engine, Github Actions workflow, and the CLI itself.
-1. Gaius Github Actions, which provide some workflows which will automatically generate and deploy your site to Github Pages.
+1. [Gaius Github Actions](https://github.com/gaius-dev/gaius-engine/tree/main/github-actions), which provide a workflow which will automatically generate and deploy your site to Github Pages.
-1. Gaius starter site, which provides an opinionated starter site and template (Bootstrap based) that you can use to build your own sites.
+1. [Gaius starter site](https://github.com/gaius-dev/gaius-starter), which provides an opinionated starter site and template (Bootstrap based) that you can use to build your own sites.

 ## Gaius Engine